 Areas of Emphasis:

-• Broadcast (radio/television): The sequence provides students with training comparable to an entry-level professional position in news by teaching them to write, edit, report, produce and anchor news for the campus-based public radio station, KCSN, as well as On Point, a multimedia public affairs program, and Valley View News, the weekly program covering news and feature stories about
+• Broadcast (radio/television): The sequence provides students with training comparable to an entry-level professional position in news by teaching them to write, edit, report, produce and anchor news for the campus-based public radio station, KCSN, as well as the "daily" Matador News, On Point, a multimedia public affairs program, and Valley View News, the weekly program covering news and feature stories about

 the San Fernando Valley.

 • Magazine and Freelance: Students seeking careers in freelance, magazine or alternative media take the Department’s magazine courses and publish the award-winning Scene magazine.
 Students in magazine classes learn reporting, article writing, graphics and design as well as photojournalism.